federgraph/trimm-420-data-format-delphi/README.md

 - T1-T6 are the user specified Trimms.
 - T0 should hold a copy of T1-T6
 - Diffing is an important feature.
 You are diffing against T0.
-- T7 and T8 is read only.
+- T7 and T8 are read only.
 - T7 is the default in Trimm420 app
 - T7 would be a little different in Trimm470 app
 - RggData is is temp object